DigitalGenius/genius-chat-widget-sdk-ios/README.md

 If you're inlcuding this package as a dependecy inside your package, add it to your target using:

     .product(name: "DGChatSDK", package: "DGChatSDK"),

-### XCFramework

-1. Get the iOS framework that contains a latest version of SDK and extract the zip file.
-2. Drag `DGChatSDK.xcframework` into your project.
-3. Make sure "Copy items if needed" is selected and click Finish.
-4. In the target settings for your app, set the `DGChatSDK.xcframework` to “Embed & Sign”.
-This can be found in the “Frameworks, Libraries, and Embedded Content” section of the “General” tab.

 ## Basic usage example.